ufz/ogs/web/content/docs/tools/meshing-submeshes/extract-surface/index.md

 ## General

-The tool extracts 2d surface elements of a mesh given either in the vtu or msh format.
+The tool extracts 2d surface elements of a mesh given either in the VTU or MSH format.
 Since the algorithm uses the element surface normals a correct node ordering of the element nodes is required.
 The user can specify the components of the normal the extracted surface should have.

 ## Usage